o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 ##### Fix the broken references - update the content referencing the missing product asset
 If the removal of the product asset was intentional, or the source asset cannot safely be updated to restore the product asset, it may be necessary to instead update everything referencing the broken product asset.
 In this case you'll need to search for all broken references, and for each type or content or code referencing the missing product asset, update it within the relevant system to handle the removal of this product asset or change to the Sub ID.

+For example, if an FBX file was updated to no longer generate a Product Asset, and an O3DE Prefab referenced this product asset via a mesh component on an entity, you can use the prefab editing workflow to fix this.
+1. Load the prefab to be edited.
+1. Find the component with the broken reference.
+1. Either change it to reference alternate content, or remove the component/entity.

 #### Debugging
 If content appears missing or broken, try opening the file that references broken content in a text editor or another editor that might show additional details.
 Search for the broken reference, it will either be an asset ID which is a combination UUID and Sub ID, or it will be a reference via relative path.

 If you can find the missing reference and it is an Asset ID reference, then you can use the UUID to determine the Source Asset.
 From here, you can look at the history of this Source Asset in your source control to see what changes may have come in, as well as who authored those changes.
 You can experiment by rolling back the file locally to see if the missing product asset shows up again.

-If you believe the issue is within the builder itself, and is not a content problem, then you can try [debugging the Asset Builder](#DebugAssetBuilders) to investigate how the product Sub IDs are generated and where this thrash is coming from.
+If you believe the issue is within the builder itself, and is not a content problem, then you can try [debugging the Asset Builder](#DebugAssetBuilders) to investigate how the product Sub IDs are generated and where the change in Sub IDs is coming from.

+If the builder is an O3DE builder, and not one that your team has created, you can create a ticket [here](https://github.com/o3de/o3de/issues) to get this looked at.

 ## View Asset Processor Logs